 –Raghuram Bhat, MD

-You will be proud of the difference your contribution to TMHI will make to the success of the many professionals why rely on us for timely, accurate and easily accessed information.
+You will be proud of the difference your contribution to TBHI will make to the success of the many professionals why rely on us for timely, accurate and easily accessed information.

 “Dr. Maheu is psychology’s Telehealth visionary, leading our colleagues through professional training in ethics and innovative technologies since the mid-90’s.”